History of the Indiana Dunes: French era

 During the French Era of presences in the Indiana Dunes (1720–1761), primary villages were located at the mouth of the Chicago River and the northern reach of the St. Joseph River (from modern South Bend, Indiana, to Niles, Michigan).
 The French authorities in Montreal encouraged licensed traders to winter in native villages.
 This had the effect of concentrating communities at key travel points.
 The Indiana Dunes were, at best, an area of passage.
 The nearest key points were the Chicago Portage to the west and the St. Joseph Portage to the east.
-The Mesquakie, Sauk, established villages at Chicago in the 1740s.
+The Meskwaki, Sauk, established villages at Chicago in the 1740s.
 The Potawatomi are reported around the French trading post at Chicago beginning in the 1750s.
 On the east, the Potawatomi and Miami developed villages on the St. Joseph River downstream from the Kankakee and St. Joseph portage after 1720.
 During this time, the dunes would have been seasonal hunting grounds.